svc333/overview/whats-new/index.md

 You can view and manage all the resources in your account from your dashboard in the {{site.data.keyword.Bluemix_notm}} console.
 And now, you can set filters to customize your view.
 For example, you can filter by resource group to view the specific resources in a resource group.
 You can also filter by region or Cloud Foundry space.
 For more details, see [Managing resources on the dashboard](/docs/overview/ui.html#dashboardview).

-### Support Center
-New as of: 2 November 2017

-We now have the new Support Center where you can search for information, post questions to our developer community, and manage tickets.
-Go to **Support > Support Center** in the {{site.data.keyword.Bluemix_notm}} console menu bar.

 ### Introducing IBM Cloud
 New as of: 31 October 2017